-- · fixed payments, less any lease incentives receivable; and - variable lease payments that depend on a fixed rate, as at the commencement date.
+- fixed payments, less any lease incentives receivable; and - variable lease payments that depend on a fixed rate, as at the commencement date.

-The leases held by the Company are split into two categories: property and vehicles.
+The leases held by the Company are split into two categories: property and non-property.
 The Company leases various properties, principally offices and laboratories, which have varying terms and renewal rights that are typical to the territory in which they are located.
-Vehicles includes all motor vehicles.
+Non-property includes all other leases, such as motor vehicles, printers and other small office equipment.